 Charges covers all courses and are compulsory.
 For post-compulsory schooling all activities are treated as optional components under the government’s Contributions and Charges Policy.
 There is no established maximum for cost in post-compulsory years.
 These compulsory charges may take the cost above the $235 and if your child chooses one of these subjects, at least 50% of the charge may be expected before school starts, with the balance due before the end of Term 1.

-We also have Approved Optional Costs and Additional Voluntary Requests, which can be seen on the Contributions & Charges sheet.
+We also have Approved Optional Costs and Additional Voluntary Requests, this information is in the Parent information Booklet together with Important Dates.